 Stay tuned for Part 2 of this series, where we’ll tackle the next five pitchers invited to Spring Training.
 Speaking of which, only two days remain before pitchers and catchers report!

-Tags: Augusta GreenJackets Austin Fleet AZL Giants Clayton Kershaw Featured Gary Brown Heath Hembree Jake Dunning Joaquin Arias Joe Panik Justin Fitzgerald Los Angeles Dodgers Minors Nick Noonan Richmond Flying Squirrels San Francisco Giants San Jose Giants Stephen Harrold
+Tags: Augusta GreenJackets Austin Fleet AZL Giants Clayton Kershaw Gary Brown Heath Hembree Jake Dunning Joaquin Arias Joe Panik Justin Fitzgerald Los Angeles Dodgers Minors Nick Noonan Richmond Flying Squirrels San Francisco Giants San Jose Giants Stephen Harrold